Passwords and PINs

 Weak passwords are susceptible to clever guesswork and various types of password hacking techniques.
 Although it’s not always easy to make up or remember passwords, creating a strong, unique password is a vital part of protecting your information from unauthorized access.
 Remember to never share your passwords with your family or friends.
 Your passwords are secret and must be known only to you.

-Below are a few examples of information to avoid when creating passwords.
+Below are a few examples of information and practices to avoid when creating passwords.

 Common information